mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 A common objection to such efforts is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
 For example, specifications like {{ACTIVITYSTREAMS}}) have been available for some time without broad adoption by social networking providers.

-However, while standards aren't mandatory, legal regulation is, and regulators around the globe are now focusing their efforts on the Internet.
+However, while standards aren't mandatory, legal regulation is, and regulators around the globe are focusing specific efforts on some aspects of the Internet.
 In particular, legal mandates for interoperability are increasingly discussed as a remedy for competition issues (see, e.g., {{OECD}}).

 As such, appetite for Internet regulation presents not just a risk to the Internet; it also constitutes an opportunity for new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.
+That opportunity also presents a risk, however, if the resulting legal regulation is at odds with the Internet architecture.

 Successfully creating standards that work in concert with legal regulation is new ground for the IETF, presents many potential pitfalls, and will require new capabilities (especially liaison, likely originating in the IAB) and considerable effort.
 If the Internet community does not make that effort, it is likely that regulators will turn to other sources of interoperability specifications -- most likely, with less transparency, more narrow input, limited experience, and without reference to the Internet’s architectural goals.